Glendale, California: Demographic changes and urbanization

 The emergence of increasingly visible ethnic groups—including Armenians, Cubans, Filipinos and Koreans—changed the official discourse in Glendale.
 In 1972, C.E.
 Perkins, then city manager, encouraged the Rotary Club of Glendale to prepare itself as the city could no longer remain isolated in an increasingly diverse America.
 Through the 1970s, concurrent with increasing immigration into Glendale, was the city's rapid urbanization.
 During this era, the Glendale Freeway and the Ventura Freeway were constructed.
 The Glendale Galleria shopping mall opened in 1976, and was further expanded in 1982.

 In the 1980s, many single-family homes in south Glendale were demolished for apartment and condominium construction.
 This construction boom resulted in Glendale's population growing at a rate 60% higher than that of the county at large, turning the city into a denser, younger and more cosmopolitan urban center.
 In 1983, Larry Zarian was elected as the city's first Armenian city council member, and in 1986, he became the city's first Armenian mayor.
 In 1984, the city revived municipal bus service with the Glendale Beeline.

 By 1990, Glendale was, proportionately, more immigrant than either the city or county of Los Angeles, with 45% of its residents being foreign-born.
 By the mid-1990s, Glendale's Anglo-American population had been surpassed by Armenians and Latinos.
-Some Anglo-American residents, largely fueled by anti-Armenian sentiment, decried the increased density in South Glendale.
+Some Anglo-American residents, largely fueled by anti-immigrant sentiment, decried the increased density in South Glendale.